awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 Before you update your DB instances to use the new CA certificate, make sure that you update your clients or applications connecting to your RDS databases\.

-Any new RDS DB instances created after November 1, 2019 use the new certificates by default\.
+Any new RDS DB instances created after January 14, 2020 will use the new certificates by default\.
 If you want to temporarily modify new DB instances manually to use the old \(rds\-ca\-2015\) certificates, you can do so using the AWS Management Console or the AWS CLI\.
-Any DB instances created prior to November 1, 2019 use the rds\-ca\-2015 certificates until you update them to the rds\-ca\-2019 certificates\.
+Any DB instances created prior to January 14, 2020 use the rds\-ca\-2015 certificates until you update them to the rds\-ca\-2019 certificates\.

 **Topics**
 + [Updating Your CA Certificate](#UsingWithRDS.SSL-certificate-rotation-updating)